ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.
 - c.The key is introduced in version: - 24

-## 64. /Documents/ListCompleteWithSubdocumentsIncludingUnreleased
+## 64. /Documents/AllowtCompleteWithSubdocumentsIncludingUnreleased
 - a.Action: When the value of this key is: <br>
-"1" - When the key is defined and its value is 1, "Complete with sub - documents including unreleased" will be listed in the Completed status option list.<br>
+"1" - When the key is defined and set to 1, 'Complete with sub-documents, including unreleased' will be available as a Completed status option.<br>
-"0" - When a key is defined and its value is 0 or there is no defined key, "Complete with sub - documents including unreleased" will not be listed in the Completed status option list.<br>
+"0" - When the key is defined and set to 0, or if no key is defined, 'Complete with sub-documents, including unreleased' will not be available as a Completed status option.<br>
 - b.The user sets it manually.
 - c.The key is introduced in version: - 25